FujitoraSensei/Chatbot-Eve/README.md

 Rx of blutoooth will be connected to tx of arduino

+Tip:You can create audiofiles from elevenlabes website i used that and had a great experience.

 also remember whenever you are uploding the code remove the cable from tx & rx of arduino without this the code won't upload.